What to do in Saigon – Suggested Itineraries

 before you head off for dinner.

-One of my other favourite areas in Saigon is Cho Lon (China Town).
+One of my other favorite areas in Saigon is Cho Lon (China Town).
 The Urban Adventures, Ho Chi Minh Discovery Tour (which takes about 8-9 hours) covers the main sites PLUS a visit to bustling China Town.
 You’ll get to see some amazing temples and another side of Saigon and have plenty of time to fit in the evening Food Tour as well.

 Another option if you want to see all the major sites but prefer something a little more active is to take the full day Saigon Sightseeing Tour with Vietnam Bike Tours.
 It should finish in time for you to have a quick shower before you head off on the Food Tour.
-Check out this link for a very generous 20% discount offer, exclusively for Ho Chi Minh City Highlights readers.

 ￼Two Day Itinerary